philburk/hmsl/docs/build.md

 You probably don't need to build HMSL from source.
 You can download a [precompiled binary release](https://github.com/philburk/hmsl/releases) from GitHub and try it out.
-But if you want to modify the C port of HMSL then read on.
+But if you want to modify the C++ part of HMSL then read on.

 ## Building on OSX